Tanson/FusionComputerSDK/README.md

 # FusionComputerSDK

-This is the C # version of Huawei Fusioncompute SDK By 6.3
+This is the C # version of Huawei Fusioncompute SDK By 6.3 version Use .NET Core 2.2